-Seogogi Juk, which is Korean Rice & Beef porridge, is a healthy and delicious meal option for any time of the day!
+Seogogi Juk, also known as Korean Rice & Beef porridge, is a healthy and delicious meal option for any time of the day!
 Try this one pot meal recipe that’s full of home comfort flavor and vibe!

 Korean Juk or congee is a mild flavored porridge and known as a popular dietary food to consume when you are sick or feeling under the weather.
 For some time however, modern Koreans have adapted to the idea of having this healthy porridge as breakfast, light meal or as a comfort food.
 Due to its soft and creamy consistency, it is known to be easily digested and can be consumed by all ages, young and old alike.
 The cooking process requires some patience, but the end result is sure worthwhile.